-Emily will soon be dually certified as a Mental Health Professional/Equine Professional and as a Mentor through the National Association for Equine Facilitated Wellness.
+Emily will soon be dually certified as a Mental Health Professional/Equine Professional and as a Mentor through the Professional Association for Equine Facilitated Wellness.
 She is also a Certified Simplicity Parenting coach.
 Emily has enjoyed mentoring practicum students through VIU’s Child and Youth Care program, of which she is a graduate.

 Kate Burns MSW Registered Social Worker

-EFW Canada Certified Mental Health Practitioner and Mentor
+Pro-EFW Certified Mental Health Practitioner and Mentor

 Certified Hakomi Practitioner

 After completing training in Equine Facilitated Wellness (EFW) I joined the Generation Farm team in 2008 and have been a part of the team ever since.
 Each year, without fail, I experience a deeper appreciation for the innate wisdom and attunement Generation Farm horses bring to their relationships and how that calls forth the same from the people that come here.
 I am privileged to be able to offer this kind of opportunity to others who are looking for alternative ways to heal, grow and/or deepen their relationships with self, others, and the earth.